totient-labs/comet-docs/USER_AUTHENTICATION.md

 })
 ```

-## 4. Recover the address from the signature and verify
+## 4. Server recovers the address from the signature and verifies
 ```js
 // server.js
 import { toBuffer } from 'ethereumjs-util'